Shaylin-UCT/DEEPPC/README.md

 # Evaluating Generative Adversarial Networks on Small Medical Datasets: DEEPPC
 This codebase contains the code and experiments run for the final CS/IT Honours Project at the University of Cape Town.
-The final paper can be found [here](./CHTSHA042-DEEPPC-GANs.pdf)
+The final paper can be found [here](./CHTSHA042-DEEPPC-GANs.pdf).
+The dataset is not available for public use and, as such, is not included in this repo.

+General Notes:
+* The trained models for Vanilla GAN and WGANGP are not availble in this repo due to their large size (>3Gb each)
 # Vanilla GAN
 The implementation is derived from [here](https://github.com/eriklindernoren/PyTorch-GAN/blob/master/implementations/gan/gan.py) implementation.
 Significant changes include the added ability to continue training.
 All Vanilla GAN models should be run with the [CondaGAN](./Environments/CondaGAN.yml) environment.
 The job scripts for each experiment can be found [here](./JobScripts/VanillaGAN/)